 French Green Illite Clay:

-Also known as sea or marine clay, which is a non-swelling clay with high a absorptive capacity for increasing blood to the surface and exfoliating dead skin cells.
+Also known as sea or marine clay, which is a non-swelling clay with a high an absorptive capacity for increasing blood to the surface and exfoliating dead skin cells.

 French Red Illite Clay: